Overseer66/comfyui-helm-chart/README.md

 ```
 https://<your-domain>/code/
 ```

-By default, code-server is running without a password.
-It is recommended to use an Ingress authentication proxy or set a password via the environment variable.
+By default, code-server is running with the password `1q2w3e4r`.
+It is recommended to use an Ingress authentication proxy or change the password via the environment variable for enhanced security.

 ## Installation